What is Government Grant Fraud?

 The process of awarding, distributing, and complying with government grants is a complicated one.
 We understand this and are here to help.

 The attorneys at Oberheiden, P.C have experience advising clients on issues regarding federal and state grants and advising grant recipients on complying with their current and future obligations under the grant as well as responding to civil and criminal charges.
+Additionally, our healthcare fraud defense attorneys assist service providers and businesses under investigation for alleged Qui Tam Lawsuit, Stark Law, False Claims Act, or Anti-Kickback violations.

 Do not wait for a protracted litigation to begin.
 There are sometimes actions we can take to mitigate or eliminate certain steps in the investigation process.
 If this stage has already passed, our attorneys are highly skilled at defending our clients in court and settling the matter on terms most favorable for our clients.